viperproject/prusti-assistant/README.md

 * Java JDK version 11 or later, 64 bit.
 We recommend [OpenJDK 15.0.1](https://jdk.java.net/15/).
 * [Rustup version 1.23.0 or later](https://rustup.rs/).
 On Windows, this in turn requires the [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).

+If something fails, check the "Troubleshooting" section below.

 ## First Usage

 1. Install the requirements (listed above) and restart the IDE.